 4: CAMP OVENS

-Invest in a good quality, deep, cast iron pot with a sturdy lid, and you’ll be able to roast and bake home-style cooking to your heart’s content.
+Invest in a good quality, deep, cast-iron pot with a sturdy lid, and you’ll be able to roast and bake home-style cooking to your heart’s content.
 Simply fill your pot with your dish of choice – lasagne, roast veg, pizza – bury it in the coals, and enjoy the culinary delights of a classic camp oven.

 5: LESS IS MORE

 Campfire cooking means going back to basics.
-No more fancy utensils or complicated gas cookers; just grab a good quality cast iron pot, a large stirring spoon, a couple of knives, and you’re good to go!
+No more fancy utensils or complicated gas cookers; just grab a good quality cast-iron pot, a large stirring spoon, a couple of knives, and you’re good to go!

 6: MARSHMALLOW ROASTING 101

 The secret to nailing this age-old campfire staple?
-Grab a toasting stick (you can use a metal toasting fork, but we recon searching your campsite for the perfect stick is more fun!) and skewer your marshmallow.
+Grab a toasting stick (you can use a metal toasting fork, but we reckon searching your campsite for the perfect stick is more fun!) and skewer your marshmallow.
 Roast over the coals, rotating slowly to cook all sides of the marshmallow evenly.
 Pro-tip: use the straightest stick you can find for the most consistent gooey-goodness inside your marshmallow as possible.

 7: FANTASTIC FOIL